kobocoin/electrum-kobo-server/HOWTO.md

 Instructions
 ------------

 ### Step 1.
-Create a user for running okcashd and Electrum server
+Create a user for running Kobocoind and Electrum server

-This step is optional, but for better security and resource separation I suggest you create a separate user just for running `okcashd` and Electrum.
+This step is optional, but for better security and resource separation I suggest you create a separate user just for running `Kobocoind` and Electrum.
 We will also use the `~/bin` directory to keep locally installed files (others might want to use `/usr/local/bin` instead).
 We will download source code files to the `~/src` directory.

-    $ sudo adduser okcash --disabled-password
+    $ sudo adduser kobocoin --disabled-password
     $ sudo apt-get install git
-    $ sudo su - okcash
+    $ sudo su - kobocoin
     $ mkdir ~/bin ~/src
     $ echo $PATH

-If you don't see `/home/okcash/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:
+If you don't see `/home/kobocoin/bin` in the output, you should add this line to your `.bashrc`, `.profile`, or `.bash_profile`, then logout and relogin:

     PATH="$HOME/bin:$PATH"
     $ exit

 ### Step 2.
-Download okcashd
+Download Kobocoind

-We currently recommend okcashd v3.0.0.0
+We currently recommend Kobocoind v2.1.0.3

-If you prefer to compile okcashd, here are some pointers for Ubuntu:
+If you prefer to compile Kobocoind, here are some pointers for Ubuntu:

     $ sudo apt-get install make g++ python-leveldb libboost-all-dev libssl-dev libdb++-dev pkg-config automake libtool
     $ sudo su - okcash
-    $ cd ~/src && git clone https://github.com/okcashpro/okcash.git
+    $ cd ~/src && git clone https://bitbucket.org/TheTribesman/kobocoin.git
-    $ cd okcash/src
+    $ cd Kobocoin/src
     $ make -f makefile.unix
-    $ strip okcashd src
+    $ strip Kobocoind src
-    $ cp -a okcashd src ~/bin
+    $ cp -a Kobocoind src ~/bin

 ### Step 3.
-Configure and start okcashd
+Configure and start Kobocoind

-In order to allow Electrum to "talk" to `okcashd`, we need to set up an RPC username and password for `okcashd`.
-We will then start `okcashd` and wait for it to complete downloading the blockchain.
+In order to allow Electrum to "talk" to `Kobocoind`, we need to set up an RPC username and password for `Kobocoind`.
+We will then start `Kobocoind` and wait for it to complete downloading the blockchain.

-    $ mkdir ~/.okcash
+    $ mkdir ~/.Kobocoin
-    $ $EDITOR ~/.okcash/okcash.conf
+    $ $EDITOR ~/.Kobocoin/Kobocoin.conf

-Write this in `okcash.conf`:
+Write this in `Kobocoin.conf`:

     rpcuser=<rpc-username>
     rpcpassword=<rpc-password>